jesseAD/activedigital/README.md

 # Account Management Service

-This python webserver helps manage binance and okx positions and accounts for tracking purposes only.
+This python webserver helps manage binance and okx positions, accounts and public data for tracking purposes only.

 ## Contributing